The Best Low Glycemic Index Sweeteners That Won’t Elevate Blood Sugars

 Which sweeteners are the best to avoid blood level spikes?

-Allulose is also at the top of the list, but it comes with a high price tag.
-Some small studies have shown that Allulose may even help suppress the glycemic response when it is consumed with other types of glycemic foods.
+Allulose is also at the top of the list, and some small studies have shown that Allulose may even help suppress the glycemic response when it is consumed with other types of glycemic foods.